marciliobbarboza2/Social-Lobby/README.md

 - Frontend: React + Vite (for lightning-fast development)
 - Backend: Node.js + Express + MongoDB
 - Database: MongoDB with Mongoose ODM
-- Authentication: JWT tokens
+- Authentication: JWT tokens with secure password hashing
 - Deployment: Ready for Vercel/Netlify (frontend) and Railway/Render (backend)

 ## What's This All About?

-SimpleBook is designed to be simple, fast, and enjoyable to use.
-No complicated setup, no overwhelming features - just you and your connections.
+Socialobby is designed to be comprehensive yet user-friendly, providing all the essential features of modern social media platforms.
+From secure user authentication to interactive content engagement, it offers everything you need to connect and share with others.

 ### Features

-- Lightning Fast - Built with Vite for instant updates
+- Lightning Fast - Built with Vite for instant updates and smooth user experience
-- Clean & Simple - Facebook-inspired interface that's easy to use
-- Easy to Use - Start sharing in seconds, no tech degree required
-- Connect with Friends - See what your friends are up to
-- Like & Comment - Engage with posts from your network
+- Comprehensive Social Features - Full user authentication, profile management, and content creation
+- Interactive Engagement - Like posts, leave detailed comments, and participate in discussions
+- Secure Authentication - JWT-based login system with encrypted passwords
+- User Profiles - Create and customize your profile with bio and avatar
+- Content Management - Create, edit, and manage your posts with rich text support
-- Real-time Updates - Stay connected with your social circle
+- Real-time Updates - Stay connected with your social circle through dynamic feeds
-- Responsive Design - Looks great on all devices
+- Responsive Design - Optimized for desktop, tablet, and mobile devices
+- Nested Comments - Engage in threaded conversations with replies
+- Content Categories - Organize posts by topics for better discovery

 ## Getting Started

-Ready to start your blogging journey?
-It's super easy!
+Ready to start your social media journey?
+It's straightforward to get up and running!

 ### Frontend Setup